int-brain-lab/iblalyx/deploy/DEPLOY_README.md

 ## AWS instance creation process
-- Create a new EC2 instance, with a volume of a few GB
+- Create a new EC2 instance, with a volume of a few GB (easiest is to use the templates for alyx-prod or openalyx)
 - Update mbox ssh config file with the new instance IP
 - Connect to the instance from mbox
 - Clone IBL alyx repository and create the environment file with secrets: